andresfib/songs_api/README.md

 A small Flask API that queries a MongoDB collection of songs.

+It uses [pipenv](https://docs.pipenv.org) to install the packages and run the app.

-You can specify where your song collection resides.
-E.g.:
+You can specify the database where your song collection resides with its [URI](https://docs.mongodb.com/manual/reference/connection-string/):

 `export SONGS_DB_URI=mongodb://localhost/app_songs`